fchikwekwe/NameGeneratorAPI/README.md

 I'll take your through a short quiz and give you a list of awesome, unique names.
 Whether you're at a loss while creating a Dungeons and Dragons character, or if you're looking for some unique options to name your child, give it a try at https://name-ly.herokuapp.com/.

 ## Name-ly API
 If you need names or words generated through a Markov model, this microservice might be able to help.
-Currently, it produces names and it takes in four parameters: 'nameNumber' 'gender', 'culture' and 'literary'.
+Currently, it produces names and it takes in four parameters: 'nameNumber', 'gender', 'culture' and 'literary'.
 These are named for the types of influences requested of the user in their submitted form.

 ### 'nameNumber'
 This parameter is an integer.
 It describes the number of names produced every time the API is run.
 Please be aware that while I work on more efficient scaling the app works more slowly the more values that you request at once.